-Expert networks
+Expert Networks

-Expert Networks are firms that facilitate the exchange of information between industry "experts" and investment professionals.
-Longview maintains the discretion to engage with Expert Networks as part of its Research Process.
-Interactions with Expert Networks increase the risk of Longview staff receiving inside information; this risk of exposure to inside information is greatest during one-on-one 'expert calls'.
+Expert networks are firms that facilitate the exchange of information between industry "experts" and investment professionals.
+Longview maintains the discretion to engage with expert networks as part of its Research Process.
+Interactions with expert networks increase the risk of Longview staff receiving inside information; this risk of exposure to inside information is greatest during one-on-one 'expert calls'.
 Staff should be aware that any engagement with an expert must be conducted in accordance with this policy and Longview's Code of Ethics.

-Prior to the onboarding of an Expert Network provider Longview will conduct sufficient due diligence to ensure that the firm has robust compliance policies and procedures and is able to demonstrate key compliance controls to reduce the risks related to the dissemination of inside information.
-Longview staff must not make contact with an expert who is either employed, or has been employed in the previous six months, by the relevant issuer.
+Prior to the onboarding of an expert network provider Longview will conduct sufficient due diligence to ensure that the firm has robust compliance policies and procedures and is able to demonstrate key compliance controls to reduce the risks related to the dissemination of inside information.

+Longview Compliance have implemented a compliance screening questionnaire with each Expert Network, which requires any expert subject to a consultation to attest to certain conditions which may prompt a further review by Longview Compliance before any interaction can proceed (e.g. an expert may be flagged for review if they are employed, or have been employed in the previous six months, by the relevant issuer).
 Additionally, employees must tell the expert at the beginning of the meeting that Longview does not want to receive any information that the expert is prohibited from disclosing or that may be inside information.
+All research analysts have been instructed to use the following wording at the beginning of each expert call: